 Healthcare professionals typically do not recommend immunosuppressive treatments in those with active infections, but the risk of disease flares is also worth consideration.
 A person can determine whether to discontinue, taper, or maintain their medication by consulting their doctor.

 Those who take immunosuppressive drugs and who do not have symptoms of COVID-19 should discuss their options with their doctor.
 In some cases, the risk of arthritis flares may outweigh the potential benefits of stopping treatment.

 In either case, it is important that people do not adjust their dosage or stop taking their medication without first seeking medical advice.

-Common COVID-19 symptoms, according to the WHO, include:
+Common COVID-19 symptoms, according to the

 - a dry cough